 Tip: If you stop into or phone a restaurant and find that it is booked from 8 or 8:30pm onward, ask if you can dine early (at 6:30 or 7pm), with a promise to leave by 8pm.
 It works sometimes.

 Prices -- Meal prices at restaurants include national sales taxes (universally referred to as VAT, or Value Added Tax), at the rate of 13.5% in the Republic of Ireland and 20% in Northern Ireland.
-Many restaurants include the tip as a service charge added automatically to the bill (it’s usually listed at the bottom, just before the bill’s total).
-It usually ranges from 10% to 15%.
+Many restaurants include the tip as a service charge added automatically to the bill (usually listed at the bottom, just before the bill’s total); it generally ranges from 10% to 15%.
 When no service charge is added, tip around 12% or so, depending on the quality of the service.
-But do check your bill, as some unscrupulous restaurants do not make it clear that you have already tipped, thus causing you to inadvertently tip twice.
+But do check your bil—some unscrupulous restaurants do not make it clear that you have already tipped, thus causing you to inadvertently tip twice.

 Dining Customs -- Don't be surprised if you are not ushered to your table as soon as you arrive at some upscale restaurants.
 This is not a delaying tactic—many of the better dining rooms carry on the old custom of seating you in a lounge while you sip an aperitif and peruse the menu.
 Your waiter then comes to discuss the choices and to take your order.
 You are not called to the table until the first course is about to be served.
 You are not under an obligation to have a cocktail, of course.
 It’s perfectly fine to order a soft drink or just a glass of water.